When to do your Kegels

 In some cases, biofeedback training might help.
-During a biofeedback session, your doctor or other health care provider inserts a small probe into your vagina or rectum.
+In a biofeedback session, your doctor or other health care provider inserts a small probe into your rectum.
 As you relax and contract your pelvic floor muscles, a monitor will measure and display your pelvic floor activity.

 When to expect results

-If you do Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within about a few months.
+If you do your Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within three to six weeks.
 For continued benefits, make Kegel exercises a permanent part of your daily routine.

 See more In-depth

-- Urinary incontinence in women.
-National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uiwomen/UI-Women_508.pdf.
+- Urinary incontinence in men.
+National Institute of Diabetes and Digestive and Kidney Diseases. http://kidney.niddk.nih.gov/kudiseases/pubs/uimen/.
 Accessed June 14, 2012.